Narrowing the Gap - Including allocation of DfE catch-up funding

 - Providing emotional support / intervention for identified pupils – building resilience and confidence - within school hours and after school.
 (CF)

 - Provide a device for home use to support home-school learning where identified.
 (CF)

 - Establish Microsoft Teams Classrooms early on for homework and home-school learning in the event of self-isolation / lockdown.
 (CF)

 - Develop inclusive classrooms in order to engage and support all pupils including SEND.
 Professional development provided to staff from Education Psychologist.
 (CF)

 - Professional development for all staff (Reception to Year 6) linked explicitly to the teaching of phonics, spelling and accelerated progress.
 (CF)

-- Daily phonics taught in Year 2 (as well as Early Years and Year 1); 4 x weekly interventions in Years 3 & 4
+- Daily phonics taught in Year 2 (as well as Early Years and Year 1); additional reading in Year 3

 - Partnership work with Yorkshire Endeavour English Hub – focus on phonics teaching, new scheme and resources and early reading.